 Please call or email me for an individual, couples, family or group holistic wellness therapy, pastoral counseling, or coaching consultation today.
 Evening and weekend appointments are available.
 Workshop times are arranged separately.

 Find me also through my Good Therapy and Psychology Today directory listings.

 Check out and like the Sacred Play Explorations Facebook Page also!

-Featured Video: Four Simple Stress Management Techniques
+Featured Videos: A Spiritual Approach to Money and Four Simple Stress Management Techniques